krishnanx/NasaSpaceChallenge/README.md

-# CodeTally 🌳
+# Carbon Tally 🌳
 **Track today, sustain tomorrow**

-CodeTally is a webstie that uses a xgboost model to predict the carbon emitted by a person per month.
+Carbon Tally is a webstie that uses a xgboost model to predict the carbon emitted by a person per month.
 This website provides a seamless UI that enables users to track their carbon emission , get tips and provides a local leaderboard that shows the carbon emissions of people in a locality.
 In this way we aim to promote people to produce less carbon and greenhouse gasses by providing incentives to best performers

 # User Interface